burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### 2. Compilers have to Support UTF-8 Source Files Encoding

-For C++2023, any compiler is required to accept source files encoded in UTF-8.
-For the MSVC compiler, you may need to specify compile option: [/utf8](https://learn.microsoft.com/en-us/cpp/build/reference/utf-8-set-source-and-executable-character-sets-to-utf-8?view=msvc-170) manually.
+For C++ 2023, any compiler is required to accept source files encoded in UTF-8.
+For the MSVC compiler, you may need to specify the compile option [/utf8](https://learn.microsoft.com/en-us/cpp/build/reference/utf-8-set-source-and-executable-character-sets-to-utf-8?view=msvc-170) manually.
 For the GCC compiler, you may need to use the command-line option: [-finput-charset=UTF-8]( https://gcc.gnu.org/onlinedocs/gcc-4.8.5/cpp/Character-sets.html) manually.

-### 3. Side Effects are Still Possible on the Right-Hand side of the Assignment
+### 3. Side Effects are Still Possible on the Right-Hand Side of the Assignment

 The C++17 standard added the rule that all side effects of the right side of an assignment are fully committed before evaluating the left side and the actual assignment.
 This feature is still in C++23.